use-cardano/use-cardano/example/README.md

-# use-cardano example
+# mynth-use-cardano example

-This is an example of how to use `use-cardano` in a project.
+This is an example of how to use `mynth-use-cardano` in a project.
 This is used as a reference, but also during development to test the library.

 ## Usage